This blog may contain affiliate links. Read our disclosure policy for more info.

 28. Shop the Lethbridge Farmers’ Market

 Lethbridge is home to a bustling farmers’ market that is the largest in southern Alberta.
 It was voted one of the ten best farmers’ markets in the province!
-It takes place every Saturday at Exhibition Park from May thru September.
+It takes place every Saturday at Exhibition Park from June through October.

 There are numerous stalls selling everything from organic local mead wine to handmade gold jewelry.
 The market is free to attend and has ample parking.
 It opens at 8 am and goes until 1 pm, but get there early if you want the best pick of fresh fruits, vegetables, and baked goods!

-There is also a smaller Farmers’ Market held every Wednesday downtown if you don’t plan on being there over the weekend.
+There is also the smaller farmers’ market held every Wednesday downtown 9 am to 2 pm from the first week of July to the first week of September if you don’t plan on being there over the weekend.

 29. Get lost in the Lethbridge Corn Maze

 The Lethbridge Corn Maze is located 20 minutes north of the city.
-It’s open May through October, with the main attraction, the corn maze, being open from August through October.
+It’s open from May through October, with the main attraction, the corn maze, being open from the end of July through the end of October.

 Every year a new maze is constructed, and it can take up to 2 hours to escape.
 There is a giant tower in the center with a person you can yell at for hints so that you can escape the maze before the place closes at 9 pm (10 pm on weekends).

 A wide variety of pumpkins can be purchased on-site, as well as drinks and snacks.
 Hayrides are offered in the fall for an extra charge.
-Admission is $9 per person and $4 per child for those aged 3 to 5.
+Admission is $13 CAD per person and $5 CAD per child for those aged 3 to 5.
 Each admission comes with a free oat cone to feed the goats.